benatkin/watchwednesday/README.md

 # TODO

-* A tweet format for #WatchWednesday
-* A tool that automatically adds links based on the tweet format
+* Download tweets on the server
-* An aggregator
 * A form for building up a tweet
+* Optional Sign In With Twitter for extra features